ibm-cloud-docs/vpc/vni-updating.md

 To update a virtual network interface with the API, follow these steps:

 1. Set up your API environment [with the right variables](/docs/vpc?topic=vpc-set-up-environment#api-prerequisites-setup).
-1. Store any additional variables to be used in the API commands; for example:
+1. Store any additional variables to be used in the API commands.
+See the following examples:

     * `version` (string): The API version, in format `YYYY-MM-DD`.
     * `virtual_network_interface_id` (string): The virtual network interface identifier.